NPL network: Protocol development

 The first use of the term protocol in a modern data-commutations context occurs in a memorandum entitled A Protocol for Use in the NPL Data Communications Network written by Roger Scantlebury and Keith Bartlett in April 1967.
 A further publication by Bartlett in 1968 introduced the concept of an alternating bit protocol (later used by the ARPANET and the EIN) and described the need for three levels of data transmission, roughly corresponding to the lower levels of the seven-layer OSI model that emerged a decade later.

 The Mark II version, which operated from 1973, used such a "layered" protocol architecture.

 The NPL team also introduced the idea of protocol verification.
 Protocol verification was discussed in the November 1978 special edition of the Proceedings of the IEEE on packet switching.

+Further research

 Simulation studies

 The NPL team also carried out simulation work on the performance of wide-area packet networks, studying datagrams and network congestion.
 This work was carried out to investigate networks of a size capable of providing data communications facilities to most of the U.K.

 Davies proposed an adaptive method of congestion control that he called isarithmic.